elfeck/SGpp-wiki/Optimization-quick-start-(Java).md

-On this page, we look at an example application of the sgpp::optimization module.
+On this page, we look at an example application of the `sgpp::optimization` module.
 Versions of the example are given in all languages currently supported by SG++: C++, Python, Java, and MATLAB.

-The example interpolates a bivariate test function like the [base quick start example](https://github.com/SGpp/SGpp/wiki/Base-quick-start-(Java)).
-However, we use B-splines here instead to obtain a smoother interpolant.
+The example interpolates a bivariate test function with B-splines instead of piecewise linear basis functions to obtain a smoother interpolant.
 The resulting sparse grid function is then minimized with the method of steepest descent.
 For comparison, we also minimize the objective function with Nelder-Mead's method.